 Police search for wanted man with links to Wigan and Leigh

-Police are appealing for help to find a wanted man with links to Wigan and Leigh.
+Police are appealing for help in tracking down a fugitive with links to Wigan and Leigh.

-Nicky Appleton, 34, is wanted on recall to prison after breaching the terms of his licence.
+Mark Winstanley is wanted on a recall to prison after breaching his licence.

 Thanks for reading.
 If you value what we do and are able to support us, a digital subscription is just £1 for your first month.
 Try us today by clicking here